awapps/mongration/README.md

 This framework supports multiple queries within the same migration step — developer just needs to handle local callbacks (between queries) and call framework back whenever the whole step is done.

 We strongly suggest you to use [async module](https://www.npmjs.com/package/async) to handle asynchronous javascript.
-Example of multiple queries:
+Multiple queries example:

 ```javascript
 var async = require('async');